The Next Generation of PRP: From Quantity to Functional Precision

 Improve the consistency of the final product

-Reduce particulate matter that may interfere with signaling
+Reduce, though not completely, the particulate matter that may interfere with signaling

 Reduce pro-inflammatory cellular components and improve the overall biologic profile